josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/c_sharp/c_sharp_differences.md

 ```

 However, in some very rare cases this is not enough.
 For example, you may want
-to access a member from the base class GodotObject, like Connect.
+to access a member from the base class `GodotObject`, like `Connect`.
-For such use cases we provide a static property named Singleton that returns
+For such use cases we provide a static property named `Singleton` that returns
 the singleton instance.
-The type of this instance is GodotObject.
+The type of this instance is `GodotObject`.

 Example: